sjuulberden/hangman/README.md

 - Keep track of a highscore (At least 10 games)
 - Implementation of an evil algoritm
 - Option to play evil or normal
-- A help tab to inform the user how the game works
-- A settings tab change settings
+- A settings tab change both the number of guesses and the length of the word

+## Frameworks, languages, libraries and technologies

-The Hangman app is build in Eclipe and contains the following frameworks, languages, libraries and technologies.
+- The Hangman app will be made in Eclipe
-- High score list
-- Word list
+- The Hangman app will be writen in Jave
+- The Hangman app will include a highscore and word list
-- Buttons for inputting letters
+- The Hangman app will include buttons for inputting letters
+- The Hangman app will include different classes for evil game play and normal game play

+## Design's

-For the design's of the Hangman app see the pictures in the readme folder.
+For the design's of the Hangman app see the pictures in the readme folder

+## Acknoledgement

 This app is developed and copyrighted by Thijs Verheul (10003265) and Sjuul Berden (10694498).

-Design's: